DonaChaka/GammaWhisper/README.md

 # Utility
 Compared to paid Whisper spinoffs like SuperWhisper and Whispr Flow, GammaWhisper will provide you satisfying and comparable transcribing experience.
 You can use large-turbo whisper model to get excellent transcription and maybe if you want, add the post-processing by qwen2.5-1.5b-instruct into the mix.
 That would give you Whispr Flow equivalent results.
 UI gives you option to do this pretty neatly.
-The UI stays as a small bubble at the top of your screen minding it's own business.
+UI stays as a small bubble at the top of your screen minding it's own business.
 You just press shortcut Alt+S to activate listening and transcribing.

 ## Base Installation: